777arc/textbook/content/doa.rst

    :align: center
    :target: ../_images/doa.svg

 In this example a signal is coming in from the right side, so it's hitting the right-most element first.
 Let's calculate the delay between when the signal hits that first element and when it reaches the next element.
 We can do this by forming the following trig problem, try to visualize how this triangle was formed from the diagram above.
-The segmnet highlighted in red represents the distance the signal has to travel *after* it has reached the first element, before it hits the next one.
+The segment highlighted in red represents the distance the signal has to travel *after* it has reached the first element, before it hits the next one.

 .. image:: ../_images/doa_trig.svg
    :align: center